quickwit-oss/quickwit/docs/reference/cli.md

 `--index` ID of the target index.
 `--config` Quickwit config file.
 `--query` Query expressed in natural query language (barack AND obama) OR "president of united states").
-Learn more on https://quickwit.io/docs/reference/search-language.
+Learn more on [query language](./query-language)
 `--max-hits` Maximum number of hits returned.
 (Default: 20)
 `--start-offset` Offset in the global result set of the first hit returned.
 (Default: 0)
 `--search-fields` List of fields that Quickwit will search into if the user query does not explicitly target a field in the query.
 It overrides the default search fields defined in the index config.
 Space-separated list, e.g. "field1 field2".